artprojectgroup/wc-apg-nifcifnie-field/readme.txt

 Since **WC - APG NIF/CIF/NIE field** is totally free, **Art Project Group** only provides payment [**Technical Support**](https://artprojectgroup.es/tienda/ticket-de-soporte) service.
 In any case **Art Project Group** provide any kind of free technical support.

 == Donation ==
-Did you liked and you have proved useful **WC - APG NIF/CIF/NIE field** on your website?
+Did you like and find **WC - APG NIF/CIF/NIE field** useful on your website?
 We would appreciate a [small donation](https://artprojectgroup.es/tienda/donacion) that will help us to continue improving this plugin and create more plugins totally free for the entire WordPress community.

 == Thanks ==
 * To all that use it.